 How Do Brain Injuries Change Marriages?

-A brain injury survivor might exhibit a drastic change in behavior and seem like a different person after their brain injury.
-To work through these problems, both spouses must identify changes and discuss how they’ll work through it together.
+Brain injury survivors often exhibit drastic changes in behavior.
+Many people describe people with brain injuries like a different person altogether.
+To work through these obstacles, both spouses must identify changes and discuss how they’ll work through it together.

 After a brain injury, survivors might show any of the following: